Preparing to Buy a Home for the First Time

 • The lender’s funder will work with the title company to establish and agree on the final loan figures, which include the buyer's down payment and closing costs.
 Then, the lender will send the loan documents to the title company.

-• The title company contacts the buyer to sign the final loan application and documents and bring the funds needed for closing.
+• The title company contacts the buyer to sign the final loan application and other documents.

 • After review, the lender sends the title company the remaining money needed to close the loan.